WouterBesse/zen-sidebar-collapse/sidebar-expand-on-hover/README.md

-# Sidebar Expand on Hover
+# Sidebar Expand on Hover - Wouters Version

+Tweaked to fix some interface issues, such as tab icon backgrounds being cut off.
+Also added other easing that I like better

 ## Description